-SEO is different from other services in that you don’t typically need to contact your SEO company more than a few times a month.
+SEO differs from other services in that you don’t typically need to contact your SEO company more than a few times a month.

 However, if something does go wrong, or you have an important issue to discuss, you want to be able to get a hold of them as soon as possible.

 Find out which methods of communication they prefer, and also tell them yours (they should ask you at some point anyway).
-Also ask how to contact them in case of emergencies (if the site went down or if search traffic dramatically declined).
+Also, ask how to contact them in emergencies (if the site went down or search traffic dramatically declined).

 11. How will your work tie into our other marketing efforts?

 SEO is no longer separate from marketing—it should be one seamless system.
-It doesn’t always work like that, of course, but that’s the goal.
+Of course, it doesn’t always work like that, but that’s the goal.

 Because of this, many SEO agencies or consultants have rebranded themselves as digital marketing or inbound marketing specialists.